 According to the International Property Tax Institute (IPTI), The Valuation Office Agency (VOA) is the largest central valuation agency in the world.
 The VOA sets the rateable value (RV) for each commercial property at each new revaluation, which in turn determines the amount of business rates liability for that rating list.

 Commercial property owners and tenants in England and Wales pay the largest levy of commercial property tax in the world.

 The VOA have calculated that the combined RV for businesses in England and Wales in the 2023 rating list will be over £70 billion.
 Last year brought a lot of economic turmoil – especially for businesses.
 Speculation on the expected business rates hike spiralled, and while the government have attempted to stem most of the bleed-through, how effective will it be?

 What does this mean for my business?

 There were 20,690 businesses active in 2017 in the London borough of Exeter.
 Council business rates will be applicable to most of them, and it is the responsibility of the local authority – Exeter City Council – to collect them.
-Business rates are a tax charged to properties that are used for non-domestic/commercial purposes (this gets a little tricky for people who work and live in the same building, and we recommend checking the Valuation Office Agency website to see how your property is rated).
-While the local authority is responsible for collecting business rates in Exeter, they are in fact set by the Valuation Office Agency (VOA).
+Overall, the VOA have calculated that there will be 2.14 million commercial properties across England and Wales that are liable for business rates tax in the upcoming rating list.

-A reduction in your business rates could be an invaluable cash boost, especially as the cost of living crisis continues.
-The long-term benefits of receiving a reduction – or even potential backdated savings – could be instrumental.
+A reduction in your business rates could be an invaluable cash boost.
+The long-term benefits of receiving a reduction – or even potential backdated savings – could be vital.